Practice Overview

 2024 - present.
 Strategy for Food Systems Change in Kenya.

-Co-developing a strategy for agroecological transformation to promote rural livelihoods, regional development, and ecological well-being as Kenyan farmers grapple with the pressures of globalization and climate change.
-Piloting new systems-change strategies for development organizations to fund and manage complex, multi-dimensional, and multi-stakeholder transformations.
+· Developing cross-sector strategy for agroecological transformation to promote rural livelihoods, regional development, and ecological well-being as Kenyan farmers grapple with the pressures of globalization and climate change.
+Prototyping and piloting new systems-change frameworks for development organizations to fund and manage complex, multi-dimensional, and multi-stakeholder transformations.
+At its core, these approaches re-imagine and leverage finance as a tool for ecosystem-building.
+Strategy and frameworks presented to executives to shape 5-year program strategy.

 2021 - 2023.
 Gender Inclusive Technology Interventions in Ethiopia.